Alternative Personnel Practices

 Title 5 Exemptions

-Demonstration projects, sometimes called “Chapter 47” projects for the chapter of Title 5 authorizing them, may run for no more than five years, with some extension permitted, and may involve no more than 5,000 employees.
-There may be no more than 10 active demonstration projects at one time.
-In a Chapter 47 demonstration project, an agency obtains authorization from OPM to be exempt from Title 5’s regulations and to propose, develop, test, and evaluate changes in its own human resources management system.
+In a demonstration project, sometimes called a “Chapter 47” project for the chapter of Title 5 authorizing them, an agency obtains authorization from OPM to be exempt from Title 5’s regulations and to propose, develop, test, and evaluate changes in its own human resources management system.
 Examples of allowable changes in these projects include:

 No waivers are permitted in areas of employee leave, employee benefits, equal employment opportunity, political activity, merit system principles, or prohibited personnel practices.
 Consultations and negotiations with affected employees and unions are required.